rameshkoppisetti/Whatsapp_Project/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Reference
-This application was developed with the help Sonny Sangha (Papa React) here is the youtube tutorial [Build a Whatsapp clone using Next.js](https://youtu.be/svlEVg0To_c)
+This application was developed with the help  Sonny Sangha (Papa React)
+- here is the youtube tutorial [Build a Whatsapp clone using Next.js](https://youtu.be/svlEVg0To_c)
+- here is his github ssangha [sssangha](https://github.com/sonnysangha)